spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/05-edge.md

 # Overview

 Edge Clusters are Kubernetes clusters set up on appliances installed in isolated locations such as hospitals, grocery stores, restaurants, etc., unlike a data center or cloud environment.
-Palette supports edge cluster provisioning by virtualizing Kubernetes nodes (CAPL) or deploying them as docker containers(CAPD).
-Additonally, PaletteOS offers two capabilities to host as a Native Edge deployment or as a Virtualized Edge appliances.
+Palette supports edge cluster provisioning by virtualizing Kubernetes nodes (CAPL).
+PaletteOS offers two capabilities to host as a Native Edge deployment or as a Virtualized Edge appliance.

 <br />